 The module boing.net provides classes and methods to ease the usage of sockets and networking encodings, like for example JSON, OSC, SLIP, etc.

 class boing.net.Encoder

-Abstract base class for implementing the encoders of all the different encodings.
+The Encoder class is the abstract base class for implementing the encoders of all the different encodings.